akisman/ExampleWebAPI/README.md

 # WebAPI Example

+## Notes

+* Database is being created using Code First migration
+* Works with JSON and XML
+* Migration files aren't needed for new databases

 ## API

-The following endpoints are defined:
+The following endpoints are defined(See below for creating new Pet):

 List of pets by owner
 GET: api/PetOwners/ownerId/Pets